uvarovag/tsconfig-react/README.md

         "dist" // Ignores the "dist" folder (compiled code) ],
     "compilerOptions": {
-        // Specifies the folder where the compiled code will be output "outDir": "./dist/",
         // Sets the base path for all relative paths "baseUrl": "./",
         // Configures path aliases for convenient module imports